What is Guideline Value in Tamil Nadu 2025?

 See also: Everything about Tamil Nadu online ec

-How is property guidance value calculated?
+How is guideline value calculated?

 To arrive at the value of property based on the Guideline Value, which is the minimum value of a property in Tamil Nadu at which a property can be registered, the following formula applies: